Chung Keng Quee: Revenue farming

 By 1888 he held the General Farm (taxes upon gambling, spirits and pawnbroking) of Kuala Kangsar, the North and South Larut Coast Farm and the Opium Farm of Lower Perak.
 In 1890 he obtained the Penang Opium Farm.
 By 1891 he had the Kinta General Farm and the General Farm and Opium Duty Farm of Kuala Kangsar and in 1895 he had the General Farm of Perak and the Coast and Opium Farms of Lower Perak.
 He acquired the Kinta General Farm in August 1890 at a considerably reduced price.

-In 1889, after the Pangkor settlement of 1874, Sir Hugh Low, British Resident at Perak, gave over most of the Larut and Kurau opium, gambling, spirits, pawnbroking and tobacco farms to Chung, Keng Quee and his business partner, Khoo, Thean Teik.
-In Penang, Chung, Keng Quee and his friends and relatives made up one of three similar syndicate groups that dominated the Opium Farms there.
+In 1889, after the Pangkor settlement of 1874, Sir Hugh Low, British Resident at Perak, gave over most of the Larut and Kurau opium, gambling, spirits, pawnbroking and tobacco farms to Chung and his business partner, Khoo, Thean Teik.
+In Penang, Chung and his friends and relatives made up one of three similar syndicate groups that dominated the Opium Farms there.

-Chung Keng Quee apart from being a man of vision was also a great risk-taker.
-Sir Hugh Low in his own notes describing negotiations over the leasing out of the Perak revenue farms compares Chung Keng Quee and Khoo Thian Teik.
-Chung Keng Quee had told him that he needed five thousand more coolies to make the venture successful while Khoo Thian Teik had talked of two or three hundred more.
+Chung apart from being a man of vision was also a great risk-taker.
+Sir Hugh Low in his own notes describing negotiations over the leasing out of the Perak revenue farms compares Chung and Khoo Thian Teik.
+Chung had told him that he needed five thousand more coolies to make the venture successful while Khoo Thian Teik had talked of two or three hundred more.
 Not only did he get his coolies from China, Ah Quee also employed coolies from India.

 His exceptional management of the revenue farms entrusted to him helped bring fresh capital into Perak and helped him to become, by 1886, the largest financier in Larut.

-While he obviously was making a lot of money from revenue farming, in 1897 Sir Hugh Low, then the Resident, negotiated with Chung, Keng Quee, who was at that time owner of the largest mine in the country and probably the most influential financier of tin mines in the country, to abolish the supply of opium in return for greater protection of tin mine employers from their absconding coolies and for longer working hours.
+While he obviously was making a lot of money from revenue farming, in 1897 Sir Hugh Low, then the Resident, negotiated with Chung who was at that time owner of the largest mine in the country and probably the most influential financier of tin mines in the country, to abolish the supply of opium in return for greater protection of tin mine employers from their absconding coolies and for longer working hours.

-From 1880 to 1897, in partnership with the Tan, Yeoh, Lim, Cheah, and Khoo families, Chung Keng Quee invested over $2.8 million to dominate all the revenue farms from upper to lower Perak.
+From 1880 to 1897, in partnership with the Tan, Yeoh, Lim, Cheah, and Khoo families, Chung invested over $2.8 million to dominate all the revenue farms from upper to lower Perak.

 Tobacco farming

-He had many tobacco farms in several areas in Perak, including Larut, Kuala Kangsar, Kerian and Selama.
+Chung had many tobacco farms in several areas in Perak, including Larut, Kuala Kangsar, Kerian and Selama.
 Together with Chen Eok he held the tobacco farms in Larut and Larut Coast between 1883 and 1885.